smorad/um_cisc_7026/lecture_00_welcome.typ

 #import "@preview/fletcher:0.5.8" as fletcher: node, edge
 #import "common.typ": *

+// TODO from 2025-2026 year
+  // Change order to: RNN -> attention -> autoencoder -> generative model -> transformer
+  // construct attention from rnn
+  // Base generative model on autoencoder
+  // Now we introduce nll in generative model
+  // can cast transformer as generative model w/ nll

 // For students: you may want to change this to true
 // otherwise you will get one slide for each new line
 #let handout = true